 There has been a few weeks of silence since 2020, but in 2021 China has started releasing gradual announcements as it tries to tend its local business operations while it waits for the rest of the world to go back to business as usual.
 While it waits, in Q1 of 2021, China saw a record 18.7% growth in a recent AFP survey.

-With all this in mind, China has announced very beneficial tax reliefs, which aims to protect self-employed and SMEs while continuing to achieve goals from its national agenda regarding R&D.
+With all this in mind, China has announced very beneficial tax relief, which aims to protect self-employed and SMEs while continuing to achieve goals from its national agenda regarding R&D.

 CIT and IIT tax relief for self-employed and SMEs